needle-mirror/com.unity.entities/Documentation~/ecs_components.md

 * [IComponentData] — Use for [general purpose](xref:ecs-component-data) and [chunk components].
 * [IBufferElementData] — Associates  [dynamic buffers] with an entity.
 * [ISharedComponentData] — Categorizes or groups entities by value within an archetype.
 For more information, see [Shared Component Data].
+* [Hybrid Components] — A way of adding UnityEngine components to entities.
 * [ISystemStateComponentData] — Associates a system-specific state with an entity and detects when individual entities are created or destroyed.
 For more information, see [System State Components].
 * [ISharedSystemStateComponentData] — a combination of shared and system state data.
 See [System State Components].
 * [Blob assets] – While not technically a "component," you can use blob assets to store data.
 Blob assets can be referenced by one or more components using a [BlobAssetReference] and are immutable.
 You can use blob assets to share data between assets and access that data in C# jobs.